-A chemical peel is a solution of beneficial chemicals that can give your skin — usually the skin on your face — a deep clean.
-Chemical peels treat a variety of skin conditions because the peels come in a range of strengths.
-You should only get a chemical peel from a trained, licensed technician or dermatologist.
+A chemical peel is a solution of beneficial chemicals that can give your skin, usually the skin on your face, a deep clean.
+At the dermatology clinic in NYC, we offer chemical peels that treat a variety of skin conditions because the peels come in a range of strengths.
+You should only get a chemical peel from a trained, licensed technician or dermatologist in NYC.

 Your skin is the largest organ of your body.
 How it looks defines your beauty and how you think of yourself.
 The wrinkles around your eyes may remind you of your age, while small scars can make you relive past mistakes.
 As you age, your skin reveals more and more about you.